FUMBBLPlus/boardball/mod/README.txt

 and spectate.

 Uninstallation
 --------------

-Start both of the REG files in the troubleshoot folder.
+Start each one the REG files in the troubleshoot folder.

 Update